SK1DC0R3/NeverTrust-Tool/README.md

-# NeverTrust Tool | Easy to use + Open source Discord user token spammer
+# NeverTrust Tool | Easy To Use + Open Source Discord User Token Spammer

 This python discord tool uses a [Discord user token](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6) to spam a message in every server, dm or group chat that the user is in with customizable messages and more.